BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 ^^^^^^^^^^^^^

-The :guilabel:`Modules` menu offers the selection of the available extension modules.
+The :guilabel:`Modules` menu (:numref:`guiModulesMenu`) offers the selection of the available extension modules.
 Modules extent the program functionality with an additional graphical dialog.
 These module windows can be embedded by the user in the docking area of the main window or used as a separate window.
 Below you will find brief introductory information on some of the individual modules.
 For more information see :ref:`Modules <Modules>`.

 .. _guiModulesMenu:
 .. figure:: pictures/gui-menu-modules.png